Challenge level: 4 out of 5

 We are on hand from the minute you sign up to answer any questions that you may have about your training or the challenge itself.

 Once you have registered, we will send you a realistic training programme to help you get fit for the event.
 The programme builds up gradually as the event gets closer.

-During the cycle, we'll have two qualified doctors accompanying the group from the get go and at all times throughout the challenge, along with a team of experienced challenge guides and porters.
+During the cycle, we'll have at least one UK doctor with expedition medicine training from the get go and at all times throughout the challenge, along with a team of experienced challenge guides and porters.

-We’ll have an event leader, plus two event doctors, who will be with you the whole time.
+We’ll have an event leader and a group of first-aid trained challenge guides, plus at least one UK doctor with expedition medicine training, who will be with you the whole time.

 The group size is likely to be around 30 people for this challenge.

 As we're not medically trained, we're afraid we can't offer you advice on this.
 We recommend you contact your GP or your local travel clinic, who will have the latest travel health advice.